Expert medical and surgical care in Thailand

 Bladder Surgery Cost in Thailand

-Average Cost of Bladder Surgery in Thailand
+Average Cost of Bladder Surgery

 Bladder surgery in Thailand ranges from $4,000 to $7,200.
-TURBT sits at the lower end — it is a short endoscopic procedure with minimal hospital stay.
+TURBT sits at the lower end; it is a short endoscopic procedure with minimal hospital stay.
 Radical cystectomy with urinary diversion sits at the upper end, reflecting longer operative time, complex reconstruction, and extended hospital admission.

 Cost Breakdown